junxie6/flexobj/README.md

 # FlexObj

-FlexObj helps storing the nested objects as easy as PHP associative array and maintaining the insertion order
+FlexObj helps storing the nested objects as easy as PHP associative array and maintaining the insertion order.
+It is most useful when handling the result data of the SQL database queries.

 ## Features:
 * Maintain insertion order